TimCPB/Birthday-App/README.md

 # Birthday-App
-B
-uild a web app that will ask the user for a name and birthday.
+Build a web app that will ask the user for a name and birthday.

 When the user submits the form, and depending on the current date, the app will either: